 The document scanning process must follow an audit-able chain of custody from start to finish.
 This includes using scanning software that centralizes your data in a secure environment, has audit controls and maintains consistency.

-A digital scanning system will only increase your ROI if it helps your business run more efficiently.
+A digital document scanning system will only increase your ROI if it helps your business run more efficiently.
 Mislabeled or poorly labeled files can be lost or misplaced during the scanning process.
 This takes up valuable time and can impact customer relations.

 During the 2008 housing crisis, bank employees blamed their inability to provide adequate customer assistance on poorly organized data.
 Prevent scenarios like this by creating a system that makes it easy for employees and stockholders to retrieve data instantly and effortlessly.